By Lee Ann Obringer

 Once the defendant has been served, he must respond to your complaint within 20 to 30 days (depending on the jurisdiction) by filing responsive pleadings.
 One type of responsive pleading is called an answer.
-In that document, the defendant might totally deny the complaint, deny certain parts of it, point a finger at someone else not named in the complaint, point out technical problems in the complaint itself, etc. In other words, an answer’s purpose is to somehow modify the complaint.
+In that document, the defendant might totally deny the complaint, deny certain parts of it, point the finger at someone else not named in the complaint, point out technical problems in the complaint itself, etc. In other words, an answer’s purpose is to modify the complaint somehow.

-If the Defendant’s responsive pleading isn’t an answer, then it must be in the form of a motion.
+If Defendant’s responsive pleading isn’t an answer, it must be in the form of a motion.
 A motion introduces some other question to the court that the judge must rule on.
-Motions can be filed at any time during the trial up until the final judgement is made.
-The party who initiates the motion is called the mover, and the other party is called the opposing party.
+Motions can be filed at any time during the trial up until the final judgment is made.
+The party that initiates the motion is called the mover, and the other party is called the opposing party.
 When one party files a motion, the opposing party can file a request for the judge to deny the motion.
 For example, the defendant may file a motion to dismiss if:

 The defendant may also file a countersuit against the plaintiff, which makes the plaintiff the counter-defendant.
 This begins a new complaint process; however, the two cases will be heard as one lawsuit.